 So, she decided it was time to sell online to reduce staff cost and make more profits

-Rather than reaching to an expert digital marketer for help, she decided to make use of her cousin – at least it will be cheaper or almost free.
+Rather than reaching to a trusted digital marketing agency for help, she decided to make use of her cousin – at least it will be cheaper or almost free.

 The cousin designed her website, selling her hope that millions of people will flood in once she shared on WhatsApp status and social media pages.

 Four months after, no difference as everything still seems stagnant with Mrs. Apel businesses.

 It was at this point a previous client of mine referred her to me.

 After listening to Mrs. Apel’s frustration and checking her sales funnel (marketing strategy).
 There were lots of loopholes.